eead-csic-compbio/metagenome_Pfam_score/README.md

 ---

-**/10/19/18: New script to cluster MEBS scores  and group uknown bins or genomes with a dataset of 2,107 nr genomes from Refseq**.
+**/10/19/18: New script to cluster MEBS scores of your own  uknown bins or genomes with a dataset of 2,107 nr genomes from Refseq**.

 ###  Usage